-JAM continues to witness African communities being decimated by hunger and malnutrition, as a result of abject poverty that afflicts millions people on the continent.
-Hunger and malnutrition are also the main cause of children deaths, and presents a major barrier to these children gaining an education.
+JAM continues to witness African communities being decimated by hunger and malnutrition, as a result of abject poverty that afflicts millions of people on the continent.
+Hunger and malnutrition are also the main cause of child deaths and presents a major barrier to these children gaining an education.

 - Save lives

 - Promote education

 - Develop communities